ooni/ooni.org/content/install/lepidopter.md

 Be careful that whatever power supply you use outputs at least 5V; insufficient power will cause your Pi to behave in strange ways.

-If your laptop does not have an SD card slot, then ensure you have an SD card reader.
+If your laptop does not have an SD card slot, please ensure that you have an SD card reader.

 # Downloading and verifying the Lepidopter Raspberry Pi image